jhftss/jhftss.github.io/_posts/2021-2-12-Debug-any-iOS-Apps-on-M1-Mac.md

 # Background

 We have no __permission__ to attach the `lldb` to any other iOS Apps on the __M1 Mac__, when `SIP` is enabled.
-But it couldn’t launch the iOS Apps if `SIP` is disabled.
+But we couldn’t launch the iOS Apps if `SIP` is disabled.
 It seems that `fairplayd` has a check for the system boot policy security mode and refuses to decrypt the iOS App macho when `SIP` is disabled.

 So the question is __how to debug__.